gammasim/simtools/docs/source/getting_started.rst

 Install CORSIKA and sim_telarray
 ++++++++++++++++++++++++++++++++

-CORSIKA and sim_telarray are external tools to simtools and are used by several gammasim-tools applications.
+CORSIKA and sim_telarray are external tools to simtools and are used by several simtools applications.
 Follow the instruction provided by the CORSIKA/sim_telarray authors for installation.
 CTA users can download both packages from `here <https://www.mpi-hd.mpg.de/hfm/CTA/MC/Software/Testing/>`_ and install the package with e.g.: